School of Nursing

 Adult Gerontology Primary Care Nurse Practitioner

-This program prepares the student at the graduate level with the knowledge, skills, and abilities to engage in advanced nursing practice to provide patient centered evidence-based care to the young adults, adults, and older adults.
-The primary teaching-learning practices used in this program are adult-gerontology patient assessments, seminars, case studies/discussions, and acute, chronic, and long term care clinical practicums that focus on the assessment, diagnosis, treatment, and evaluation of adult-gerontology patients.
+Clinical settings include community-based clinics and urgent care settings.
+The primary teaching-learning practices used in this program are lectures, seminars, case studies, presentations, and simulation.
+Clinical learning experiences focus on the advanced assessment, diagnosis, and management of patients from middle adolescence through the adult lifespan.
 Practicum focuses on developing clinical competency in the role and scope of advanced nursing practice under the guidance of program faculty and direct supervision by approved preceptors.

 Choose a Pathway: